knobs-dials/duppy/README.md

-Examples:
+Further example commands:

-* Just list what is duplicate:
+* No shortcuts, just list what is duplicate:

         duppy .

-* fast and rough estimate of possible savings: ignore files smaller than 500KB (they would be most IO and probably little savings), assume files are identical after 32MB (when there are _large_ duplicates, they'll clobber your cache.
-Less reading is fine when you only want an estimation)

-        duppy -s 500K -a 32M /dosgames

 * work on the the specific files we mention, and no recursion if that includes a directory

         duppy -R frames_*

-* When you have many files, e.g. checking all files between 1M and 2M, then 2 and 3, etc. is likelier to fit in page cache, and not clobber it so fast (also so that repeated runs are served from RAM)
+* When you have many files, e.g. checking all files between 1M and 2M, then 2 and 3, etc. is likelier to fit in page cache, and not clobber it so quickly (also makes it more likely that repeated runs on the same files is served from RAM)

         duppy -s 15M -S 20M /data/varied

-* If you find duplicates, and any of them is in a directory called justdownloaded, choose that to delete

-        duppy . -d -n --delete-path=/justdownloaded/